-“Government inaction is literally choking the life out of the Westport Rivers,” said Coalition President Mark Rasmussen.
-“The EPA has been on notice for 15 years now that the Westport Rivers are in trouble, but the situation has gotten worse every year.
+“Government inaction is literally choking the life out of the Westport River,” said Coalition President Mark Rasmussen.
+“The EPA has been on notice for 15 years now that the Westport River is in trouble, but the situation has gotten worse every year.
 It’s time to get moving with nitrogen cleanup action in Westport, and we’re not going to just stand by and watch government agencies stall that work any longer.”

-The Westport Rivers were placed on the state’s “dirty waters list” due to nitrogen pollution in 2002.
-It then took 15 years for the Massachusetts Department of Environmental Protection (MassDEP) to develop and submit a Westport Rivers TMDL to the EPA for final approval.
+The Westport River was placed on the state’s “dirty waters list” due to nitrogen pollution in 2002.
+It then took 15 years for the Massachusetts Department of Environmental Protection (MassDEP) to develop and submit a Westport River TMDL to the EPA for final approval.
 That happened on February 10 of this year.
 According to the Clean Water Act, the EPA is required to either approve or disapprove the TMDL within 30 days.
 That 30-day review period expired on March 12.

-For the past 25 years, the Coalition has been documenting the steady decline of the health of the Westport Rivers through water quality data collected as part of its Baywatchers monitoring program.
-Last month, the Coalition and WFA released a report showing that the Westport Rivers have lost nearly half of their signature salt marsh islands during the past 80 years.
+For the past 25 years, the Coalition has been documenting the steady decline of the health of the Westport River through water quality data collected as part of its Baywatchers monitoring program.
+Last month, the Coalition and WFA released a report showing that the Westport River has lost nearly half of its signature salt marsh islands during the past 80 years.
 Nitrogen pollution is increasingly being identified as a cause of salt marsh losses along the East Coast.

 “The Westport Fishermen’s Association has been watching the ‘can being kicked down the road’ on this issue for too long and has been advocating for the implementation of measures to begin to turn the effects of this problem around,” said Westport Fishermen’s Association President Jack Reynolds.
 “The evidence of the ongoing degradation of the resources that we all value is very clear.”